iamgideonidoko/loft.nvim/README.md

 ## Roadmap

-- Implement CI/CD to run formatter, lint, and tests.
 - Registry/state persistence across sessions (investigate the plugin experience with session persistence plugins)
-- Add buffer-relative UI to show info like the filename/path, marked/modified state, etc. (I'll only get to this if it's requested by many)
+- Add buffer-relative UI to show info like the filename/path, marked/modified state, etc. (This can be done via status line so I'll only get to this if it's highly requested)